 Note: Our maps almost certainly have errors!
-We created them based on the information given by each hotel brand at the time of creation.
+We created them based on the information provided by each hotel brand, accurate at the time we created the maps.
 However, we can’t guarantee the accuracy of the maps and the information on them.
-We recommend using this map as a guide and corroborating all information directly with each hotel.
+We highly recommend using our maps as a guide and corroborating all information directly with each hotel.

 We know we’re not infallible!
 So, we’d love to hear from you if you see a mistake or have information we missed.

-We truly hope this map helps the budget digital nomad and award traveler community!
-It seems to be a resource that’s lacking and we hope we’ve helped fill the gap.
+We truly hope these maps help the budget/frugal, digital nomad, and award traveler community!
+It seems to be a resource that’s been lacking and we hope we’ve helped fill the gap.
 If you want to say 'thank you' and you’d like to support us with purchases you already make, we’d appreciate it to no end if you shopped through our affiliate links (Amazon and Resources, etc.).